FirefoxBar/HeaderEditor/docs/docs/guide/install-full-version.en-US.md

 **Method 1: Registry**

 Save the following code as a `.reg` file and double-click to run it.
 The value `1` can be anything.
-If you have multiple extensions to enable, add them on a separate line to ensure the leading numbers are unique.
+If you have multiple extensions to enable, add them on a separate line, ensure the leading numbers are unique.

 ```
 Windows Registry Editor Version 5.00